6. The "Son of G-D" MYTH

 ...the son of Enos, the son of Seth, the son of Adam, the son of G-d.

 This was also the original intention of calling Jesus the "son of G-d."
-However, the fathers of Christianity soon resorted to a literal interpretation of this term in order to compete with the other "god-men" religions of the time (see chapter 2).
-The following incident reflects the original connotation of the phrase:
+However, writers resorted to its literal interpretation in order to compete with the other "god-men" religions of the time (see chapter 2).
+The following incident reflects its original meaning:

 When Jesus was twelve years old, he was missing for three days.
 When his parents finally found him in the Temple, he asked them: